-The All Saints Choir has sung only one work by Schütz: So fahr ich hin zu Jesu Christ.
-It is a setting of the fifth and final stanza of a hymn by Nikolaus Hermann (1500-1561).
+The All Saints Choir has sung only two works by Schütz: Verba mea auribus percipe (based on Psalm 5:1-2) and So fahr ich hin zu Jesu Christ.
+This latter pieces is a setting of the fifth and final stanza of a hymn by Nikolaus Hermann (1500-1561).
 In translation, the text reads:

 Thus I journey to Jesus Christ;

 So I fall asleep and rest gently,

 No one can awaken me,

 Here is a performance of this motet sung by Collegium Vocale Gent conducted by Philippe Herreweghe.